FedeFiumi/configurations/powershell/README.md

 		  download another one with that support (e.g. the theme above named paradox has Cascadia as default character set....had to download Caskaydia Cove Nerd Font from the link right above)

+	3) Download the set of characters from Nerd fonts, you ll get a zipped file.
+	   Extract the files, select all the ones in the extracted directory (apart for the license and the README...), right click and select `install`

+6) Close all the open terminal and re-open it, DONEEEEEEE!
+YEEEEEEAH B-)